IBM/protect-webapp-using-runtime-container-security/README.md

   Let us now change the policy mode to deny access and prevent the attack.
 Select `Policy` on the left menu and select `Groups`.
 Select the group for the DWVA application as shown below.
 Click on `Switch Mode` and select `Protect`.

-  Now you can test any of the attack.
+  Now you can test any of the attacks.
 Let us try `API Service Protection`.

   Invoke the url on the browser again -   http://[public-ip-of-cluster]:32425/hackable/uploads/test.php

-  This time this API canot be accessed and you can see the below alert on the `Security Events` page.
+  This time this API can not be accessed and you can see the below alert on the `Security Events` page.

    ![forbidden](images/deny_access.png)

   ### 6. Summary

   In this code pattern, you saw how to set up security policies in `NeuVector` using DLP sensors.
 The sensors could detect various types of web application attacks like CSRF, XSS, Command Injection, SQL Injection, Forbidden API access, Sensitive Data Exposure and Container shell access.
 The security policies are confidential to the organization and depend on the web application being protected.
-The exhaustive list of policies to protect a web application must be developed in collaboration with the security team in the organization.
-Once the vulnerabilities are detected, the application must be enhanced and made secure against those type of attacks.
+The exhaustive list of policies to protect your web application must be developed in collaboration with the security team in your organization.
+Once any vulnerabilities are detected, the application must be enhanced to be made secure against those type of attacks.

+Going forward, NeuVector plans to create a separate section of its console to configure OWASP signature and pattern based detection.
+Although the underlying detection engine is similar to DLP functions, there is a difference between looking for OWASP and other network attacks versus inspecting payloads for sensitive data.
+In addition, enabling the simple import of such patterns will make it easier for security teams to update and apply these rules.

 ## License